Mays Business School – Texas A&M University - Executive MBA

 Texas A&M Executive MBA Program Structure

 Participants must also participate in Residency Week.
 It takes place at Mays Business School on the Texas A&M University campus in College Station.
-This week sets the stage for the program’s rigorous curriculum.
 During Residency Week, participants complete the first series of program modules.
 Residency Week also includes professional competency modules on business communication, team building and self-assessment.
-These sessions introduce the skills sets that are enhanced and developed throughout the program’s four semesters.
+These sessions introduce the skill sets that are enhanced and developed throughout the program’s four semesters.

 Another critical component of the Executive MBA Program is the Capstone Project.
-This is a program-long effort that focuses on a particular issue of concern to each participant’s organization.
+Throughout the course of the whole program students will work with their organization to come up with a solution to address a particular problem or concern.
 The Capstone Project requires each participant to use their business knowledge and leadership skills to tackle an important challenge facing their company or organization.

 There are 44 students in the current Texas A&M Executive MBA program at Mays.
-The average age of participants is 40, with 16 years of professional working experience and 11 years of managerial responsibility experience.
-Sixteen percent of students hold advanced degrees and 9% percent are Texas A&M alumni.
+The average age of participants is 40, with 17 years of professional working experience and 10 years of managerial responsibility experience.
+Seventeen percent of students hold advanced degrees and 22 percent percent are Texas A&M alumni.